 This is another non-toxic flame retardant.
 Beyond being natural, wool is also antibacterial, antimicrobial, resistant to dust mites, and hypoallergenic.

-Materials like foam, latex, and cotton that carry the OEKO-TEX Standard 100 seal have been tested to ensure they're free of toxic chemicals.
+- OEKO-TEX: Materials like foam, latex, and cotton that carry the OEKO-TEX Standard 100 seal have been tested to ensure they're free of toxic chemicals.

-Latex holding the GOLS symbol must contain more than 95% certified raw organic material.
+- Global Organic Latex Standard (GOLS): Latex holding the GOLS symbol must contain more than 95% certified raw organic material.
 It must also adhere to GOLS limits on harmful chemicals, fillers, and emissions.

-A textile with the Cradle to Cradle Certified seal has to meet the standards in five sustainability categories: material health, material reuse, renewable energy and carbon management, water stewardship, and social fairness.
+- Cradle to Cradle: A textile with the Cradle to Cradle Certified seal has to meet the standards in five sustainability categories: material health, material reuse, renewable energy and carbon management, water stewardship, and social fairness.

-Chemicals to watch out for
+Toxic chemicals to look out for

 Finally, when searching for a non-toxic mattress, there are certain chemicals you'll want to avoid.